The Difference Between Red Light Therapy and Saunas

 In our guide to choosing a light therapy device, we cover many device considerations in great detail.
 You can also take this short quiz to see which Joovv is right for you.

-In general, look for a device that can deliver the right wavelengths and effective power/irradiance over a large treatment area.
+In general, look for a device that can deliver the right near infrared vs far infrared wavelengths and effective power/irradiance over a large treatment area.
 These factors will make all the difference in the world for the health benefits we mentioned above.

 Light Therapy and Saunas—Friends with Benefits!

 Saunas and light therapy are two effective therapies that support balance and health.
-Because saunas deliver energy in different forms and wavelengths, there is really no effective overlap between the two therapies.
+Because saunas deliver energy in different near infrared vs far infrared wavelengths, there is really no effective overlap between the two therapies.
 They actually compliment each other quite well!
 So as you consider your health and how to improve your fitness and function, saunas and red light therapy both have a lot to offer, and go well together as complementary natural therapies.